Colorado misdemeanor ForgeryPrint This Page

 Forgery in the first degree is a Class 5 misdemeanor, and forgery in the second degree is a Class 1 misdemeanor.

-Alexander Garlin and Don Andrews have experience in providing criminal defense of forgery and other fraud related criminal charges.
+Alexander Garlin and Sarah Croog have experience in providing criminal defense of forgery and other fraud related criminal charges.
 Whether you contact Garlin Driscoll, LLC, or other qualified attorneys, we recommend that you do so without delay so that you can better understand your circumstances, and thereby promote informed decision making that could significantly improve the ultimate outcome of your case.

 The criminal defense attorneys at Garlin Driscoll, LLC, welcome your inquiry and do not charge for initial telephone, e-mail and/or office consultations.